-a) In relation to safety consideration, List one (right and responsibility) the client has to the worker?
-(Approximate word count 35-40 words)
+a) In relation to safety consideration, list one (1) right and one (1) responsibility the client has to the worker.

 The client has the right to raise any concerns with the worker in light of the situation and in terms of receiving care and a responsibility to advise the risk to the worker, given that she is unwell.